itsyogieu/YBVoiceChatBot/README.md

-# Tamil Voicechat UserBot
+# 🎤YB Voice chat Bot🗣️

-A Telegram UserBot to Play music 🎶 in Voice Chats.
+A Telegram Voice Chat Bot to Play music 🎶 in Voice Chats.

-It's recommended to use an USA number.(if your real number is suspended I'm not responsible.use at your own risks) no grauanty no waranty
+It's recommended to use an USA number.(if your real number is suspended I'm not responsible.use at your own risks) no grauanty🤣 no waranty🤦🏻‍♂️
 Use at your own risks..

 ## Give your 💙